join our team

 This position is part time (approx. 15 hrs/week).
 Ideal for college students majoring in the following subjects: psychology, physical/speech/occupational therapy, and education.

-CCSI Staten Island Immigrant & Food Outreach Coordinator will outreach to immigrants on the North Shore communities of Staten Island and work closely with the parishes and other community based organizations to better understand and help meet social service and other needs of this population.
-The Coordinator will ensure good communication of information, bi-ligually, regarding access to services by Catholic Charities and other agencies.
-The Coordinator will seek to strengthen a sense of community on the North Shore of Staten Island between parishes and the immigrant communities.
-Given the current crisis of food shortage among North Shore immigrants, an initial focus of the position will on integrated expanded food services with the needs of immigrants.
+CCSI Staten Island Immigrant Outreach Coordinator will outreach to immigrants of Staten Island, with a focus on the North Shore, and work closely with the parishes and other community based organizations (CBO) to better understand and help meet social service and other needs of this population.
+The Coordinator will ensure good communication of information, bilingually, regarding access to services by Catholic Charities and other agencies.
+The Coordinator will seek to strengthen a sense of community on the North Shore of Staten Island between parishes, CBOs and the immigrant communities.
+The Coordinator will develop programming to serve this community and fill gaps in service.
+The Coordinator will work closely with other departments within CCSI, including the Case Management department and the Emergency Food Services department, as well as other departments within the larger Catholic Charities network.
 This is a full-time position, 9:00 AM to 5 PM, Monday – Friday, and the Coordinator will be expected to periodically work evenings and weekends to attend and participate in work-related events and activities.

-The Coordinator will conduct site visits, outreach, attend meetings and trainings throughout NYC at least 50% of the time, have the ability to work with the public and at times develop professional relationships between CBO’s and Parishes, remain stationary at a work station within a mobile office and use a computer and telephone at least 50% of the time, and carry a laptop and a bag of necessary items to offsite work locations.
-This position requires a Bachelor’s degree with at least two years of experience in community outreach and networking.
-Required skills are computer proficiency, Bi-lingual: English – Spanish, excellent interpersonal skills, knowledge of Immigration systems, and knowledge of City resources, ability to work with parishes and knowledge of Catholic Social Teaching, good organizational, time-management, communication and writing skills, must possess the ability to work well independently as well as part of a team, ability to network and negotiate between parties, and have familiarity with Catholic social teachings and parish structure (a plus).
+The coordinator will conduct site visits, outreach, attend meetings and trainings throughout NYC at least 50% of the time.
+Individuals will use public transportation or traverse city streets, ascend/descend stairs, and be exposed to outside weather conditions.
+The Coordinator must have the ability to work with the public and at times and develop professional relationships between CBO’s and Parishes.
+The requited qualifications are Bachelor’s degree with at least two years of experience in community outreach and networking; computer proficiency, Bi-lingual: English – Spanish, excellent interpersonal skills, knowledge of Immigration systems, and knowledge of City resources, ability to work with parishes, familiarity with parish structure, knowledge of Catholic Social Teaching, good organizational, time-management, communication and writing skills, individual must possess the ability to work well independently as well as part of a team, ability to network and negotiate between parties.

 Apply For A Position Using The Form Below.
 You Can Upload Your Resume And Qualifications Through Our Website